 One of the most popular e-commerce platforms is Shopify.
-It is very affordable and super easy to handle, even for absolute beginners.
+It is very affordable and super easy to set up an online store and to manage it, even for absolute beginners.
 Since I can highly recommend Shopify from my own experience, the following tips are based on it.
 However, I tried to keep them as general as possible.

 Head over to Shopify to get your free 14-day trial period today!

 It’s easier to focus on a certain niche and become an expert in that area than to offer each and everything you can find.
 People are more willing to pay higher prices if they believe you know what you are doing.

 For example, if you want to sell an expensive watch, it looks way better next to other pieces of jewelry, instead of right next to furniture, books or kids toys.

 Extra Tip: Check out this post on how to find profitable dropshipping products to get a better understand of what type of products work best.

 Before you touch anything, sit down and think about your ideal customer.
 Think about age range, interests, financial situation, their dreams and what motivates them to purchase.
 Write down all of those characteristics.